meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 $ sudo mount 10.129.234.48:/profiles /mnt/vulncicada
 ```

-What do we have here ?
+What do we have here?

 ```bash
 $ ll